spacemeowx2/switch-lan-play/README.md

 **NOTE:**
 * This project is in an early stage.
 The protocol may change frequently.
-* The Internet part is WIP.
+* The proxy part is WIP.

 # Usage

-To play with your friends, you and your friends should run lan-play connecting to the same Server on your PC, and set static IP on your Switch.
+To play with your friends, you and your friends should run lan-play client connecting to the **same** Server on your PC, and set static IP on your Switch.

-Your PC and Switch should be connected to the same router.
+Your PC and Switch **must** be connected to the same router.

-## Windows Client
+## 1. Windows Client

 1. Download and install WinPcap from https://www.winpcap.org/install/default.htm

-2. Download `lan-play.exe` from https://github.com/spacemeowx2/switch-lan-play/releases
+2. Download the latest `lan-play.exe` from https://github.com/spacemeowx2/switch-lan-play/releases

 3. Run lan-play.exe with paramter `--relay-server-addr`.
 For example: